EOSIO/eos/docs/keosd/basic-usage.md

-For most users the easiest way to use keosd is to have cleos launch it automatically.
+For most users, the easiest way to use keosd is to have cleos launch it automatically.
 Wallet files will also be created in the default directory (`~/eosio-wallet`).

 ## Launching keosd manually